 - The Disability Employment Initiative (DEI) - DEI is located in some of the New York State Department of Labor Career Centers and can help people with disabilities in their job search, resume writing, or job applications.

 - Disability Disclosure- This video shows how youth may or may not choose to disclose a disability.
 Deciding to disclose a disability is a very important decision to make, especially as it relates to your education and employment.
-The 411 on Disability Disclosure workbook can help you work through the process in deciding to disclose a disability.

 - Self-Advocacy- Learn how you can speak up for yourself and communicate your interests, needs, and rights to others.
 Whether you need help completing your job tasks to learning how you can get transportation assistance, it is important you to be your own self-advocate.

 - If you have previously been arrested, make sure you know if you were a youthful offender and know the difference between an arrest and a conviction.
-There are still many programs that can help you get a job, like the Work Opportunity Tax Credit or the Federal Bonding Program
+There are still many programs that can help you get a job, like the Work Opportunity Tax Credit (WOTC) Program or the Federal Bonding Program